 Students interested in the Bachelor of Fine Arts (BFA) program or the Certificate in Visual Arts must attend a Portfolio Review.
 Students must submit a portfolio and a written statement to the Department of Visual Arts.
-Portfolio Reviews are held in November/December and March/April of each year.
+Portfolio Reviews are held in-person and online (out-of-town applicants only) in November/December and March/April of each year.